ballerina-platform/ballerina-lang/README.md

 # Hello, I'm Ballerina

-In the forseeable future, we will see a continous increase in the number of applications written to meet the growing demand.
+In the forseeable future, we will see a continous increase in the number of applications written in order to meet the growing demand.
 All these apps will increasingly depend on programmable endpoints and eventually everything we integrate with becomes an endpoint.
 Integration is the discipline of resilient communication between endpoints.
 The challenge with integration is to not only solve hard integration problems but to also do so in an agile manner.

 Ballerina is a simple programming language whose syntax and runtime addresses the hard problems of integration in an agile way.
 As a Turing complete language, Ballerina enables agility with edit, build, and run cycles.
 Ballerina code is compiled into services that include transactions, embedded brokers, and gateway runtimes.